akchobby/Morse-Code-Convertor/README.md

 This is a simple repository that contains various ways of encoding to morse and decoding morse in C. The algorithms implemented are a Binary tree traverse and a 2-D array traverse to decode.
 In spirit, the key idea to encode has been inspired from an answer in [stack exchange](https://stackoverflow.com/a/28046691).

 ## Installation
 Simple clone the repository to your local machine.
+The repo contains compiled executables for x86 architecture, one may need to recompile the C files if any issues arise.

 ## Usage